NovatecConsulting/boomerang-opentelemetry-plugin/README.md

 ## Setup

-In basic setup requires only to include the `boomerang-opentelemetry.js` file to the list of the boomerang plugins to run.
+The basic setup requires only to include the `boomerang-opentelemetry.js` file to the list of the boomerang plugins to run.
 This setup works out-of-the-box with the  [inspectit-ocelot EUM server](https://github.com/inspectIT/inspectit-ocelot/tree/master/components/inspectit-ocelot-eum-server) and traces will be sent to the server endpoint relative to the defined `beacon_url` Boomerang property.
 If you want to use the standard OpenTelemetry collector, check out the configuration section.